igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

 “adventures.”

 > **Key takeaway:**
-> AI accelerates learning—it’s not a shortcut.
-By keeping control over code and using AI primarily
+> AI is an accelerator, not a shortcut.
+By keeping the responsibility for writing and understanding
-> for research and exploration, I aim for both speed and depth in mastering Go and modern system
+> code firmly in my hands, and using AI as a reference and research tool, I aim for both speed and
-> design.
+> depth in mastering Go and modern system design.

 For a thoughtful look at the “vibe-coding” trend and its pitfalls, see [this analysis](https://blog.florianherrengt.com/vibe-coder-career-path.html).